RasaHQ/rasa/docs/docs/reference/rasa/telemetry.md

 Function decorator for telemetry functions that ensures telemetry is enabled.

+WARNING: does not work as a decorator for async generators.

 **Arguments**:

 - `f` - function to call if telemetry is enabled